zatoichi-labs/plasma-cash-vyper/README.md

 ### Users

+1. `@req u1`
-1. A User can deposit a Token into the Rootchain contract, and have it be made made available to trade in the Plasma chain within 1 Plasma Sync Period
+   A User can deposit a Token into the Rootchain contract, and have it be made made available to trade immediately
+2. `@req u2`
-2. A User must be able to trade Tokens within the Plasma chain, and observe that trade reflected in the uploaded Merkle Tree root that the operator maintains
+   A User must be able to trade Tokens within the Plasma chain, and observe that trade reflected in the uploaded Merkle Tree root that the operator maintains
+3. `@req u3`
-3. A User should track history of owned Tokens
+   A User should track history of owned Tokens
+4. `@req u4`
-4. A User must validate history of Tokens they receive from other Users
+   A User must validate history of Tokens they receive from other Users
+5. `@req u5`
-5. A User must be able to withdraw Tokens they own, and reclaim them within the Plasma exit period
+   A User must be able to withdraw Tokens they own, and reclaim them within the Plasma exit period
+6. `@req u6`
-6. A User must challenge all exits that violate their current token ownership
+   A User must challenge all exits that violate their current token ownership
+7. `@req u7`
-7. A User should challenge any exits that violate other's token ownership history
+   A User should challenge any exits that violate other's token ownership history

 ### Operators

+1. `@req o1`
-1. The Operator must locally store all transaction information for the Plasmachain
+   The Operator must locally store all transaction information for the Plasmachain
+2. `@req o2`
-2. The Operator must upload a Merkle Tree root summarizing all transactions at most once within the Plasma Sync Period
+   The Operator must upload a Merkle Tree root summarizing all transactions at most once within the Plasma Sync Period
+3. `@req o3`
-3. The Operator should service User requests to obtain information about their Tokens
+   The Operator should service User requests to obtain information about their Tokens
+4. `@req o4`
-4. The Operator should challenge Token all exits that are invalid
+   The Operator should challenge Token all exits that are invalid